quolpr/quicktest.nvim/README.md

   -- Implement actions based on the results, such as updating UI or handling errors end

---- Checks if the plugin is enabled for the given buffer.
+--- Checks if the adapter is enabled for the given buffer.
 ---@param bufnr integer
 ---@return boolean
 M.is_enabled = function(bufnr)